CPW: Purposeful Work Fellow (S9976C)

 Summary, Scope, and Responsibilities

 The Bates Center for Purposeful Work invites applications for Purposeful Work Fellows.
-This paid position offers the opportunity to work closely with the Center’s professional staff to provide exemplary support for Bates students in the career development process.
-Those who are successful in this position will advance their own career development and gain substantial paraprofessional experience.
+This paid position offers the opportunity to work closely with the Center’s professional staff to provide exemplary support for Bates students in the career exploration process.
+Those who are successful in this position will advance their own career exploration and gain substantial paraprofessional experience.
 Purposeful Work Fellows will have an excellent opportunity to gain a deep understanding of the Purposeful Work career internship resources, develop communication and advising skills, and to gain practical experience that they can use in their career fields or graduate school.